gnosis/dex-services/README.md

 The project may work with other versions of these tools but they are not tested.

-### Installation
+### Setup

-Clone the repository, its submodule, and run the container
+Clone the repository.
+To run against a local test-chain use the following commands to deploy a version of the smart contracts:

 ```bash
 git clone git@github.com:gnosis/dex-services.git
 cd dex-services